rebahama/social-reviewer-frontend/README.md

 # Profiles
 This page will display all the profiles that have been created on the webpage.
 The user can see a bio and name on the profiles that have been created on the site.
 The user also can see how many reviews a profile have created and how many likes a profile have received, the profile like is a future functionality that have not been created yet.
-If the logged in owner scrolls down to the profile that us current logged in, the owner will be able to edit the profile leading to the "edit profile page"
+If the logged in owner scrolls down to the profile that is logged in, the owner will be able to edit the profile leading to the "edit profile page"

 ## Edit profile
-This page the user that is owner of the profile can change the "name" "biography" and upload an image.
+This page shows the user that is owner of the profile can change the "name" "biography" and upload an image.

 ![Website review-sort](docs/website/profile-page.png)